ChristianLutzCL/ServerMonitor/README.md

 *(venv) -> VirtualEnvironment is activated

+#### Note:
-#### Note: To get the app running, open config.py and create a EnvironmentVariable for Flask and the IPSTACK-API on your local machine.
+To get the app running, open config.py and create a EnvironmentVariable for Flask and the IPSTACK-API on your local machine.
-#### ServerMonitor uses the IPSTACK-API for certain operations.
+ServerMonitor uses the IPSTACK-API for certain operations.
 Please visit https://ipstack.com and create your own API-Key.

+# License

+GNU General Public License (GPL) - [Christian Lutz](https://github.com/christianlutzcl/).
+Please have a look at the [LICENSE](LICENSE) for more details.